icecream126/2023_2_dm_final/README.md

 ## Dataset
 We provide our dataset [here](https://drive.google.com/drive/folders/1kS5mJAHnnpPLVAxf5LwrOYpMn0Wdm8Im?usp=sharing).
 Please download *dataset* folder and place it in your working directory.

+## Method
+In our study, we utilized two well-known and effective machine learning models, XGBoost and Graph Attention Networks (GAT), which are widely recognized for their strength in recommendation tasks.
+These models were carefully trained with the specific goal of predicting an author's affiliation accurately.
+To provide a more tailored recommendation, we employed top-k prediction.
+This approach allows the models to suggest the most likely affiliations for an author, offering a range of possibilities ranked by their probability.
+By doing so, we aimed to ensure that the recommendations are both relevant and diverse, reflecting the varied nature of potential affiliations an author might have.

 ## How to run
 For reproducibility, simply change the *seed* into 0,1 and 2 and calculate the average accuracy.